pixelstew/susy-shelter/README.md

 # susy-shelter
-This is a basic test of the suzy framework - based on the crrent Shelter home page as of 24/03/2015.
+This is a basic test of the Suzy framework - based on the crrent Shelter home page as of 24/03/2015.

 Uses Susy v2.2 - libsass - grunt